AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 	**1|** Click on the |button_edit_addassocresource| button at the top of the Associated Resources panel.

-	**2|** From the dropdown menu, select the first option, ‘Add document’.
+	**2|** From the dropdown menu, select the first option, 'Add document'.
 This will display the Link resources dialog.

-	**3|** Ensure the ‘Add link’ radio button is clicked.
+	**3|** Ensure the 'Add link' radio button is clicked.

 	**4|** Select the appropriate protocol for the online resource (e.g. for a WMS, select OGC-WMS Web Map Service, for a website choose Web address(URL))